cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

 TigonSQL
 =========

+TigonSQL refers both to a library (the In-memory Stream Processing engine that can perform filtering, aggregation, and joins of data streams) and the language used by that library.

 The Tigon query language, *TigonSQL*, is a pure stream query language with a SQL-like syntax (being mostly a restriction of SQL).